tkem/mbino/README.md

 - Only AVR 8-bit microcontroller boards are supported.
 This means no support for Arduino Due or Zero, for example.

+- For portability (and so `millis()` and PWM outputs still work), the `Ticker` API uses the Timer0 comparison register for generating ticker interrupts.
+Therefore, `Ticker` only provides a resolution of ca. one millisecond.

 - The mbed
   [Serial](https://docs.mbed.com/docs/mbed-os-api-reference/en/latest/APIs/interfaces/digital/Serial/)
   API is not provided, due to it's use of streams and to prevent name